tebri11/en-for-designers/10-thesis-digest/index.md

 ![image](logo.jpg)

 #### Education Center ASK
-- The first concept is the design of outdoor advertising, which introduces the education center.
+- The first concept is the design of outdoor advertising (Citylights and Billboards), which introduces the education center.
 Each piece of information brings with it an important message that informs about an interesting activity, or some interesting thing.
 ![image](1.jpg)
 ![image](2.jpg)

 #### Programs
 - It is also important to present the individual programs that the center offers.
+Posters are the main advertising medium.
 - ASK - family ,,Shall we take daddy with us?"
 - ASK - school ,,Do I have to use a ruler?"
 - ASK - kids ,,Which color is the right one?"